jbadhree/jbadhree.github.io/content/algorithmic_testing_vs_humanistic_testing.md

 ---
 title: Algorithmic Testing vs. Humanistic Testing - A Balanced Approach to Software Quality
 ---
-In the world of software testing, two distinct approaches stand out: Algorithmic Testing and Humanistic Testing.
+I was in discussion about large scale software testing.
+When I say large scale, it means 1000s of backend components and 1000s of web components and 100s of mobile components.
+Imagine a company that has its services that cater to every  you can  and someone brought up the In the world of software testing, two distinct approaches stand out: Algorithmic Testing and Humanistic Testing.
 While both methods aim to ensure the quality of a product, they bring unique strengths to the table.

 **Algorithmic Testing**